Wilhelmine Key: Early life and education

 Key was born in Hartford, Wisconsin, in 1872.
 She was the fourth child of Katherine E. Noller and Charles John Enteman.
 In her childhood she studied wasps.
 At the age of 16 she enrolled at the University of Wisconsin–Madison.
 While there, she assisted Edward Asahel Birge in his study of Lake Mendota.
 In her sophomore year she became the class second vice-president.

 Later in her college career, she joined the honor society Phi Beta Kappa.
 She obtained her AB from the University of Wisconsin.
 She attended the University of Chicago supported by a fellowship.
 As an adult, she retained her childhood interest in studying wasps, and even kept some as pets.
 While under the supervision of Charles Davenport and Charles Otis Whitman, she studied variation in paper wasp coloration.
 She earned the Latin honor magna cum laude for her dissertation work.
-She was the first woman to receive her PhD in zoology from the University of Chicago.
+She was the first woman to earn a PhD in zoology from the University of Chicago.

 Academic career and research

 After she obtained her AB, Key worked as an assistant in German and biology at Green Bay High School from 1894 to 1898.
-She then attended the University of Chicago and was awarded her PhD in zoology in 1901.
+She then attended the University of Chicago and earned her PhD in zoology in 1901.
 She briefly remained at the University of Chicago as an assistant until 1902.
-Afterwards she became the head of the German and Nature Study department at the New Mexico Normal University from 1903 to 1904.
+Afterwards, she became the head of the German and Nature Study department at the New Mexico Normal University from 1903 to 1904.
 After living in California for three years, she became a presiding teacher at Belmont College from 1907 to 1909.
-She then became a professor of German and biology at Lombard college from 1909 to 1912 where she fostered Sewall Wright's interest in genetics.
+She then became a professor of German and biology at Lombard college from 1909 to 1912 where she mentored Sewall Wright.
 They continued a correspondence throughout their lives.

 From 1912 to 1914, Key worked as a eugenics field worker at the Eugenics Record Office.
 Afterwards, she worked briefly as an investigator at the Public Charities Association in Pennsylvania.
 From 1914 to 1917, she was an education director at the Pennsylvania State Training School in Polk.
 As part of her position, she gave a talk on feeble-mindedness.
 She also completed her seminal work "Feeble-minded Citizens in Pennsylvania," which was used to recommend appropriation from the Pennsylvania state legislature to isolate feeble-minded women from the population to prevent the spread of feeble-mindedness.